SEED-VT/DeSQL/README.md

 docker compose down
 ```

-Here is what the successful termination of a Docker container should look like:
+Here is what a successful termination of a Docker container should look like:
 ![Successful Docker Stop](https://github.com/SEED-VT/DeSQL/assets/81311915/05759dc4-fc08-4f9f-890d-f5d2987010a0)